 Weed in Singapore: Strict Laws and Severe Penalties

-Singapore is known for its modern skyline, efficient governance, and strict laws, including some of the harshest drug policies in the world.
-While many countries are moving toward cannabis decriminalization or legalization, Singapore remains firmly against marijuana in all forms.
+While many countries are moving toward cannabis decriminalization or legalization, Singapore remains firmly against marijuana in all forms on weed in Singapore.

-For both locals and tourists, possessing, consuming, or trafficking cannabis in Singapore carries severe legal consequences, including long prison sentences, caning, and even the death penalty for large-scale drug trafficking.
+For both locals and tourists, possessing, consuming, or trafficking cannabis in Singapore carries severe legal consequences, including long prison sentences, caning, and even the death penalty for large-scale drug trafficking on weed in Singapore.

 Cannabis Laws in Singapore